Hey, guess what?! Christmas Day will be 25th December again this year!

 - Ask – do you know what people want for the Christmas gifts?
 Just ask; they may already know what they want.
 Remember to tell them your budget for their gift.

-- Friends and family – agree to buy for kids only.
+- Friends and family – make an agreement to buy for kids only, not the parents.
 Much cheaper and less stressful

 - Travel – visiting family and friends over Christmas?
-Book train tickets early as usually cheaper.
+Book train tickets or flights early as this is usually cheaper.

-- Santa letter – Have your kids written to santa yet?
+- Santa letter – Have your kids written to Santa yet?
 The address is: Santa/Father Christmas, Santa’s Grotto, Reindeerland, XM4 5HQ.
-Your letter must arrive by Friday 9th December so Santa has time to write back (with some help from Royal Mail)
+Your letter must arrive by Friday 8th December so Santa has time to write back (with some help from Royal Mail)

 - Santa’s Budget – Some children might need reminding that parents have to send the money to Santa – so they must keep their list to one or two things that they REALLY want.